 - Create a variation for a different company size, role, or industry

-- Change character behavior, tone, or background
+- Change character behavior, tone, or background without disrupting the original

 How to Remix a Scenario